gimlet-io/gimlet-documentation/src/pages/docs/monitoring/loki.md

 ---
 title: 'Loki'
 description: |
-  Loki is an open-source log aggregation tool.
-In this tutorial, you can see how you can query it in case you need to investigate logs.
+  Loki is an open-source log aggregation tool which you can integrate with Gimlet.
 ---

-**Loki is an open-source log aggregation tool.
-In this tutorial, you can see how you can query it in case you need to investigate logs.**
+**Loki is an open-source log aggregation tool which you can integrate with Gimlet.**

 **Step 1:** Navigate to your environment's config screen by clicking the Environments button on top, and selecting the environment by clicking on its card.